-Occupations in demand between October 2013 and May 2015 in PR (# of positions)
+Occupations in demand between October 2013 and May 2015 in SDG (# of positions)

-- Nearly 62% of employers rely on word of mouth, their companies’ website, unsolicited resumes and other methods to fill openings.
+- Nearly 62% of employers rely on word of mouth, online job boards, unsolicited resumes and their company’s website to fill openings.

 |What recruitment methods are used to fill open positions?|